Padma River

 A map showing the major rivers that flow into the Bay of Bengal, including Padma.

 The Padma (পদ্মা) is a major river in Bangladesh.
 It is the eastern and main distributary of the Ganges, flowing generally southeast for 356 km to its confluence with the Meghna River, near the Bay of Bengal.
-The city of Rajshahi is situated on the banks of the river.
+The city of Rajshahi is located on the banks of the river.
 Since 1966, over 66,000 hectares of land have been lost to erosion of the Padma.
+The Padma River is also an important source of fisheries and supports livelihoods for communities living along its banks.

 History

 Etymology

 The Padma, Sanskrit for lotus flower, is mentioned in ancient Hindu scripts as a byname for the Goddess Lakshmi.
 There is also a narration of Lakshmi’s connection to this river told in the Tripura Rahasya.